Freethinkers' Society of Ethical Culture

 The Freethinkers' Society of Ethical Culture (Laisvamanių etinės kultūros draugija or LEKD) was a Lithuanian society promoting freethought active from 1923 to 1941.
-Chaired by Jonas Šliūpas, it promoted non-religious policies in public life (e.g. established non-religious cemeteries and lobbied for civil registration).
+Chaired by Jonas Šliūpas, it promoted anti-religious policies in public life (e.g. established irreligious cemeteries and lobbied for civil registration).
 It published magazine Laisvoji mintis (Free Thought; 1933–1941) and separate books (mainly translated from foreign authors).
 The society considerably expanded after other political parties were abolished in 1936.
 Its secular outlook attracted many communists and socialists.
 It continued to expand after the Soviet occupation of Lithuania in June 1940, but was abolished after the German occupation in June 1941.

 History

 Jonas Šliūpas established the first chapter of LEKD in Biržai in 1922.
 The society was officially registered in June 1924.
 Other founders included Leonas Vitkauskas, Peliksas Bugailiškis, Jonas Kairiūkštis.
-They established non-religious cemeteries (at least 12 such cemeteries were established; the first in Šiauliai in 1923, others in Kaunas, Kupiškis, Plungė, Kretinga, Girkalnis, Žagarė), lobbied for civil registration of births, deaths, and marriages (these events continued to be registered by religious institutions; the law on the civil registry was approved by the State Council, but it was not adopted), campaigned against compulsory religious education and submitted plans for non-religious schools (the customary religious education would be replaced by ethics, comparative religion, evolution, and eugenics).
+They established irreligious cemeteries (at least 12 such cemeteries were established; the first in Šiauliai in 1923, others in Kaunas, Kupiškis, Plungė, Kretinga, Girkalnis, Žagarė), lobbied for civil registration of births, deaths, and marriages (these events continued to be registered by religious institutions; the law on the civil registry was approved by the State Council, but it was not adopted), campaigned against compulsory religious education and submitted plans for non-religious schools (the customary religious education would be replaced by ethics, comparative religion, evolution, and eugenics).
 The society also organized lectures and cultural events, established reading rooms, published and distributed works promoting freethinking.
 The society organized three major congresses in Kaunas in 1932, Šiauliai in 1936, Palanga in 1939.
 LEKD encountered significant resistance and opposition from local priests, police, or government officials – for example, its publications were censored, chapters encountered bureaucratic obstacles in renewing registrations, members could not find premises for meetings and other events.